-Police say several hurt in stabbing attack in English town
+Reports: Police say UK stabbing attack ‘terrorism-related’

-LONDON (AP) - Several people were injured in a stabbing attack in a park in the English town of Reading on Saturday, and one person was arrested, police said.
-There was no immediate word on motive, but Britain’s interior minister said she was “deeply concerned.”
+LONDON (AP) - Several people were injured in a stabbing attack in a park in the English town of Reading on Saturday, and British media said police were treating it as “terrorism-related.”

+The Press Association news agency and Sky News quoted security sources as saying terrorism was suspected in the early evening attack in the city’s Forbury Gardens park.
+Police said several people were taken to hospitals but did not confirm media reports that three people had been killed.

+Britain’s interior minister said she was “deeply concerned,” and Prime Minister Boris Johnson said his “thoughts are with all of those affected by the appalling incident in Reading.”

-The local Thames Valley Police force tweeted that officers were called to the city’s Forbury Ggardens around 7 p.m.
+The local Thames Valley Police force tweeted that officers were called to the city’s Forbury Gardens around 7 p.m.
 It said that “a number of people sustained injuries and were taken to hospital” and one man was arrested at the scene.

 The Royal Berkshire Hospital said it was treating two casualties from the incident.
-There was no immediate word on any fatalities.

 Witnesses reported that police cars and helicopters descended on the park in Reading, a town of about 200,000 residents 40 miles (64 kilometers) west of London.
 Police blocked off several roads in the city center, and photos showed two air ambulances nearby.